NorthCoastChurch/IT-Policy/Security-Policy-30-Internet-Of-Things.md

 **Purpose**

 The purpose of this policy is to establish a defined IoT structure to ensure that data and operations are properly secured.
-IoT devices continue making inroads in the business world; therefore, it is necessary for {COMPANY-NAME} to have this structure in place.
+IoT devices continue making inroads in the business world; therefore, it is necessary for North Coast Church to have this structure in place.

 ## **Policy Detail**